wouterken/itsi/docs/content/configuration/_index.md

 ## Out-of-the-box
-If you prefer a more gradual introduction, Itsi provides several "out-of-the box" capabilities that you can take immediate advantage of *without*, needing to start a dedicated configuration file.
+If you prefer a more gradual introduction, Itsi provides several "out-of-the box" capabilities that you can take immediate advantage of immediately, *without* needing to create a dedicated configuration file.

 ## Run Rack Applications
 Itsi will automatically host your Rack application if you launch it in a directory with a `config.ru` file.
-This means, it's a drop in server replacement for your favourite `Rails`, `Hanami`, or `Sinatra` applications.
+This means, it's a drop in server replacement (and potentially a free performance boost) for your favourite `Rails`, `Hanami`, or `Sinatra` applications.

 To get started just run
 ```ruby